harper774/Github-Profile-Gen/README.md

 user's github name and color-selection

 Instruction:
-1. run npm install inquirer
+1. run npm install
-2. run npm install github-api
-3. run npm install puppeteer
-4. run node index.js
+2. run node index.js
-5. enter the user's github username
+3. enter the user's github username
-6. select the color style that you'd like to have
+4. select the color style that you'd like to have
-7. open the Github_Profile.pdf to see the magic!
+5. open the Github_Profile.pdf to see the magic!

 About the color-selection:
 The reason why I chooese not to let the user input their favourite color